by Owen Critchley

-- Plug in the FastTrack i/o (in/out) box, or whatever external i/o you will be using, into the computer.
-Set the audio preferences on the computer to use the FastTrack as the default device for “sound in” and “sound out.”
+- Plug in the i/o (in/out) box, into the computer.
+Set the audio preferences on the computer to use the audio i/o device as the default device for “sound in” and “sound out.”

-- Plug your 1/4″ guitar cable into the guitar’s output and plug the other end into the 1/4″ input of the FastTrack (the i/o box)
+- Plug your 1/4″ guitar cable into the guitar’s output and plug the other end into the 1/4″ input of the i/o box

 - Open your recording software (Garageband for our purposes here) and create a new track.
 Choose a channel for the new track to receive the guitar signal.
-(Using the FastTrack’s quarter inch port as in this scenario, you would set your Garageband track’s channel to channel 2)
+(Using the i/o device’s quarter inch port in this scenario, you would set your Garageband track’s channel to channel 2)

 - Play the guitar and make sure the track is receiving the signal.
 Assuming it is, make sure the track is receiving a healthy volume from your guitar.
-Adjust your track volume, the FastTrack’s volume and your acoustic guitar volume so that the track receives a level that never spikes above the “zero” point of the track meter.
-Our goal is to send Garageband a full bodied signal.
+Adjust your track volume, the audio i/o device’s volume and your acoustic guitar volume so that the track receives a level that never spikes above the “zero” point of the track meter.
+Our goal is to send the track on our recording software a full bodied signal.
 Not too loud (risks distortion) and not too quiet (risks a thin sound.)

-- At this point, all that’s left for how to record guitar on computer using the “direct in” method, is to press the record button and lay down a track.
+- At this point, all that’s left for recording guitar on computer using the “direct in” method, is to press the record button and lay down a track.

 POINT OF INTEREST: When we record guitar to pc using the “direct in” method, we can monitor (listen) using either our speakers OR our headphones.
 The signal is enclosed so there are no issues regarding “leakage” or “crosstalk” (in other words a quiet or controlled environment is not strictly necessary because our sound is traveling direct within the cable)